 The practice of Rushton and Tyman responded to context and location.
 Fear of The Surplus, the opening exhibition at The Tetley, Leeds (Nov 2013 – Jan 2014) focused on ‘work’ and ‘scapegoats’.
 Fear of the Surplus involved a series of lectures taking place on a purpose built hand painted stage situated in the atrium of the former brewery.
 Speakers included Zygmunt Bauman, Nina Power, Mark Fisher, Guy Standing.
 For The Good Life, Lanterhouse, Ulverston (2011/2012) Rushton and Tyman constructed a copy of Henry David Thoreau’s cabin in the woods in Miterdale Forest, The Lake District, where writers, philosophers and artists were invited to spend time doing nothing – contemplating the good life.
 The Argument is not finished and the stage is being built, Argument Arts Space, Tilburg (2012) brought together an unfinished stage, a text, curtain and a burned out car, responding to shared responses to political situations developing in The Netherlands and the UK.
 Piccadillyland (2009) formed part of Thin Cities for Art on the Underground, London.
 The publication Piccadillyland was produced in the format of a fiction novel which brought together all the quotes in fictional novels relating to the Piccadillyline into one interwoven text.
 Copies were given away free on the Piccadillyline.
 Will Someone Stop You…?
 Artis Den Bosch, The Netherlands, 2007, focused on the flight of Mathais Rust, the young West German who in 1987 flew into Red Square, Moscow, in the then USSR.
-Further solo exhibitions include ; Unit 2 Gallery, London and 1a Space Hong Kong, China (both 2006); Castlefield Gallery, Manchester and City Art Gallery, Leeds, England (both 2005); Konstakuten, Stockholm, Sweden (2004); Lokaal 01, Breda, The Netherlands (2003).

-Emma Rushton currently oversees the final year (Level 3) in Studio Practice, towards their degree exhibition and the provision of professional practice.
+Emma Rushton works mainly with the final year BA Fine Art students in Studio Practice, towards their degree exhibition and the provision of professional practice.
 She also contributes to levels 1 and 2 and the MA programme.
 Her specialisms include: Collaborative practice, relational aesthetics and socially engaged practice; alternative spaces, text and publications; sculpture and video, feminist and political practice.